13 Day Cape, Culture and Dunes Adventure Safari (Camping)

 Distance: 3 – 4 hours travelling time

-Day 10: Spitzkoppe – Etosha National Park, Namibia
+Spitzkoppe – Etosha National Park, Namibia

-As we enter the park, we embark on a game drive through Etosha’s massive arid pan in search of elephant, hippo, antelope herds and lions gathered around the waterholes.
+As we enter the park, we embark on a game drive through Etosha’s massive arid pan in search of elephant, antelope herds and lions gathered around the waterholes.
 Be sure to look out for Himba, Herero and Damara people along the way.
-They will be selling local arts, we will make stops to learn more about their products.
+They will be selling local arts; we will make stops to learn more about their products.

 Meals: Breakfast, Lunch, Dinner

-Optional Activity: Etosha National Park Open Vehicle Wildlife Night Safari – 750 NAD per person
+Optional Activity: Etosha National Park Open Vehicle Wildlife Night Safari (750NAD per person)

-Distance: 435 km (7 – 8 hours travelling time)
+Distance: ± 435 km (7 – 8 hours travelling time)

-Day 11: Etosha National Park, Namibia
+Etosha National Park, Namibia

-Accommodation: Etosha National Park Okaukuejo Restcamp (or similar)
+Accommodation: Etosha National Park Okaukuejo Restcamp or similar

 Meals: Breakfast, Lunch, Dinner

-Day 12: Etosha National Park – Waterberg Plateau, Namibia
+Etosha National Park – Waterberg Plateau, Namibia

 We head south and make our way to the Waterberg Plateau.
 Here you have the afternoon to spend at your leisure.
 The Waterberg Plateau offers scenic hiking trails so feel free to spend the afternoon hiking, alternatively spend your afternoon unwinding next by the pool.

-Accommodation: Waterberg Campsite (or similar)
+Accommodation: NWR Waterberg Campsite or similar

 Meals: Breakfast, Lunch, Dinner

-Distance: 300 km (4 – 5 hours travelling time)
+Distance: ± 300 km (4 – 5 hours travelling time)

-Day 13 :Waterberg Plateau – Windhoek, Namibia
+Waterberg Plateau – Windhoek, Namibia

 Let’s have some fun on our last travel day as a group!
 Head south through Namibian countryside to Windhoek after leaving the Waterberg Plateau National Park.
-We stop for lunch at Penduka Village Restaurant and Shop, just outside Windhoek, where you can stretch you legs and enjoy refreshments.
+We stop for lunch at Penduka Village Restaurant and Shop, just outside Windhoek, where you can stretch your legs and enjoy refreshments.
 After enjoying a delicious lunch, the tour will come to an end.

 You are welcome to continue exploring Namibia or beyond if you are not quite ready to go home yet.
 Just talk to your guide about extending your adventure.